IT: get started

 You may find your internet performance isn't good enough.
 Unfortunately, we cannot directly assist in improving your home broadband services or make recommendations for any particular provider.

-We have gathered guidance from reliable sources which gives advice on what you can do.
+We have gathered the following guidance from reliable sources, giving advice on what you can do.

 Troubleshooting common broadband issues